Glazed Pineapple-Coconut Cake

 Glazed pineapple-coconut cake is favorite recipe we've relied on in our family for years.
-This cake acts like a square but looks like a cake, but whatever you choose to call it, it whips up quickly.
+We make this cake anytime we need a quick cake and don't want to have to make frosting.
+This cake acts like a square but looks like a cake, but whatever you choose to call it, it whips up quickly and tastes delicious.

 This cake is lovely and moist and has intriguing flavor notes, interspersed as it is with pineapple and coconut.
 Icing it is a snap because you simply pour hot glaze over the warm cake as soon as you remove it from the oven--no having to wait until your cake cools before you can frost it.

 Pineapple-coconut cake tastes like it came right out of the tropics and it's a great dessert to take to potlucks or for when you are entertaining at home.
 The glaze icing takes it to an entirely different level and truly makes this delicious dessert stand out.

 Like Moist Cakes?

 - 2 eggs

 - 1 small fat can of crushed pineapple (398 g)

 Mix these ingredients with a wooden spoon.